 Government-by-Government Assessments: Algeria

-- publishing its end-of-year reports within a reasonable period of time; and
+- Publishing its end-of-year reports within a reasonable period; and

-- providing additional detail regarding debt obligations, revenues, and expenditures in the budget, including those of state-owned enterprises.
+- Publishing additional detail regarding revenues and expenditures in the budget, including for state-owned enterprises.